SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Shadow/Statblocks/Brush Stalker.md

     icon: ⭐️
     effects:
-      - effect: While they have line of effect to the brush stalker, any animal except another brush stalker is frightened
+      - effect: While they have line of effect to the brush stalker, any animal except another brush stalker is frightened.
 ~~~